SciLifeLab-Training/scilifelab-training-template/README.md

 ## Getting Started

-1. Click the **Use this template** button to create your own repository.
-2. The template does not copy all branches from the template, these you have to copy over from the template yourself:
-   - Create an empty branch called gh-pages.
-Copy the file called `_config.yml` from the template repo into it, and change the content accordingly.
-3. (If outside the SciLifeLab organization) Set up your repository secrets so github actions can run.
-If you name it ORG_PAT it will work without changing the workflow file.
-4. Github actions will run when you push, but before everything is setup it will fail in running correctly.
-Once everything is set up correctly this should be solved automatically.
+1. When in the template repository, click the button **Use this template**.
+When creating the template, don't forget to click the checkbox **Include all branches**.
+2. Github actions will run directly as you create the repository, and if you have created the repository within the SciLifeLab-Training organization it should finish successfully and create the course page.
+If you have created the repository outside the organization, you will need to set up the repository secrets, see below.
+3. (Outside the organization): create a Personal access token (classic) with access rights to the repository and workflows.
+Name it ORG_PAT.
+This will ensure it works directly, otherwise you will need to change the workflow file.
+3. Verify that the github actions have finished successfully, and that you can find your course page at https://scilifelab-training.github.io/your-repo-name.

 ## Configuration

-- Modify the `_quarto.yml` file to configure branches to use.
-In this setup it's one branch per course instance, allowing you to keep older instances alive on the same website.
-Name your branch release-* (YYMM).
-Here is also where the menu items are listed.
-Push your changes.
-- Create and push the new branch from the main branch.
+1. This template uses one branch per course instance, allowing you to keep older instances alive on the same website.
+The branch name should be `release-YYMM` where YYMM is the year and month of the course instance.
+The branch name is used to generate the URL for the instance.
+You can either rename the release-0000 branch or create a new branch from it and remove the old one.
+2. Switch to the release branch and modify the `_quarto.yml` file to configure branches to use.
+Push changes.
+3. Switch to the gh-pages branch and update the `_config.yml` to change title, description, and repository, and push the changes
+5. Now you can go back to your release branch and start modifying the course content.
+If you have Quarto installed you can use the `quarto render` command to render the pages locally.
+There is however no need to push the rendered pages, as github actions will do this for you when you push changes to the repository.

 ## GitHub Actions

 Your site will automatically build and deploy when you push changes.
 If you wish to customize the workflow, see `.github/workflows/main.yml`.
-See Actions in github to see where your page is deployed.